10 Haunted Places In Rajasthan Guide For 2025

 The haunted mansion of Rajasthan

-Next, on our list of haunted places in Kota, Rajasthan is the Brij Raj Bhavan.
-The majestic mansion is now a heritage hotel which is haunted by the spirit of an English soldier.
-As much as it looks beautiful on the outside, it is considered to be the most horror place in Rajasthan.
+Next, on our list of haunted places in Rajasthan is the Brij Raj Bhavan.
+The majestic mansion is now a heritage hotel which is believed to be haunted by the spirit of an English soldier.
+It is considered to be the most horror place in Rajasthan, as per floks, during Sepoy Mutiny, Major Burton who was an employee of the East India Co. was killed along with his family by Indian militants at the Brij Raj Bhavan and their spirit still haunt the mansion.
+As beautiful as it looks from the outside, it hides some tragic and eerie stories buried beneath its walls.

 Planning your holiday in Rajasthan but confused about what to do?
 These Rajasthan travel stories help you find your best trip ever!